crt26/pqc-evaluation-tools/docs/testing-tools-documentation/tls-performance-testing.md

 - [Useful Documentation](#useful-documentation)

 ## Overview
-This tool allows for the automatic testing of PQC TLS handshake performance and algorithmic efficiency when integrated within the OpenSSL library through the OQS-Provider.
-It tests empty TLS handshakes using varying combinations of PQC algorithms for authentication and KEMs.
+This tool allows for the automatic testing of PQC TLS 1.3 handshake performance and algorithmic efficiency when integrated within the OpenSSL library through the OQS-Provider.
+It tests empty TLS handshakes using varying combinations of PQC and Hybrid-PQC algorithms for authentication and KEMs.
 Furthermore, the testing tools conduct speed tests which evaluate PQC algorithmic performance when integrated within the OpenSSL library using the Liboqs library.
 The automated tools also perform benchmarking for classic cryptographic algorithms to provide a comparative baseline.

 The tests can be conducted on either a single machine or across two machines connected via a physical or virtual network.

 ### Supported Hardware <!-- omit from toc -->
 The automated testing tool is currently only supported on the following devices:

-- x86 Debian Based Linux Machines
+- x86 Linux Machines using a Debian based operating system
-- ARMv8 Raspberry Pis using a 64-bit Architecture
+- ARM Linux devices using a 64-bit Debian based Operating System

-> Notice: As this is a early release version of the testing suites, the supported hardware is currently limited.
-However, future versions will address this issue and allow for support on a wider range of architectures and operating systems.

 ## Getting Started
 To begin testing the performance of PQC algorithms when integrated within TLS, there are various steps that must be completed and they differ depending on whether a single machine or two machines are being used.
 Please fully review this section before conducting the tests to ensure all configurations are correct.

-The scripts required for conducting the automated testing are stored in the `scripts/test-scripts` directory which can be found within the code's root directory.
+The scripts required for conducting the automated testing are stored in the `scripts/test-scripts` directory which can be found within the project's root directory.

 ### Generating Required Certificates and Private Keys
 Before beginning testing, it is necessary to first generate the required server certificate and private key files needed for the TLS performance testing tools.
 This can be done by executing the following command from within the `scripts/testing-scripts` directory: